Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 }
 ```

 Here you put an array of JSX/Components inside a block of JSX code.
-When React sees this it will automatically display all elements in the list.
+When React sees this it will automatically display all elements in the Array.
 You should now see the titles of each place in your page.

 **Your goal here is to turn the array of objects into an array of components.**